2.2.4 Interim care provisions & disputed care arrangements

 If a shorter interim period has ended, and the person with increased care ceases to take reasonable action to participate in family dispute resolution before the maximum interim period has ended, a later interim period may apply (CSA Act subsection 53A(2)).
 The person with reduced care must still be taking reasonable action to ensure the care arrangement is complied with in order for the later interim period to apply.
 The later interim period will start on the day the person with increased care ceased to take reasonable action to participate in family dispute resolution, and will end according to the same rules that apply for shorter interim periods.

-On 20 September 2018, Alison advises Services Australia that Will failed to attend a subsequent family dispute resolution session that day.
+On 20 December 2024, Alison advises Services Australia that Will failed to attend a subsequent family dispute resolution session that day.
 Services Australia confirms this with Will and makes a decision that a later interim period will apply.
-The later interim period begins on 20 September 2018 (the date Will ceased taking reasonable action to participate in family dispute resolution) and ends on 27 November 2018 (26 weeks from the change of care day).
+The later interim period begins on 20 December 2024 (the date Will ceased taking reasonable action to participate in family dispute resolution) and ends on 26 February 2025 (26 weeks from the change of care day).

 If a later interim period applies, and the person with increased care begins to take reasonable action to participate in family dispute resolution again, the later interim period may end earlier, according to the same rules that apply for shorter interim periods.

 In some situations, an interim period may end early and no later interim period can apply in relation to the same care arrangement.
-For example, if the person with reduced care ceases to take reasonable action to ensure the care arrangement is complied with, or the care arrangement itself ceases to apply (for example, it has an 'end date'), the interim period will end on the day those actions occur.
+For example, if the person with reduced care ceases to take reasonable action to ensure the care arrangement is complied with, or the care arrangement itself ceases to apply (for example, it has an 'end date'), the interim period will end on the day those events occur.
 Other examples include where:

 - special circumstances exist in relation to the child (where those special circumstances were not present at the time the interim determination was made).